padropredo/find-a-job/README.md

 <td>
 [int]
 <td>
-One or more account ids to remove respective elements
+One or more account ids to be removed
 </td>
 </td>
 </tr>